 Yes, you heard me right!
 L-carnitine boosts brain cells and helps to keep your brain young.
 Its powerful antioxidant effects can help to slow down the aging process, keeping the brain and heart youthful and firing on all cylinders, thus lowering your risk of age related degenerative diseases such as Alzheimer’s and heart disease.

 And this slowing down of the aging process does not just mean on the inside, but the outside too.
 Enhance these effects will a diet filled with other anti aging antioxidants for best results.

 Depending on your weight, size and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).
 The best time to take this supplement is with a meal that contains both carbohydrates and protein.
 This also applies to some of the other forms available, such as propionyl-l-carnitine and l-carnintine l- tartrate.

 On the other hand, the form of l-carnitine called acetyl-l-carnitine is more readily absorbed by the muscles, brain and intestines when taken alone without food.
-This type of l-carnitine works well when taken along with other healthy fat burners such as green tea, green superfood powder, or other fat burning plant foods.
+This type of l-carnitine works well when taken along with other healthy fat burners such as green tea, potent superfood powders, or other metabolism boosting foods.

 Best form of L-Carnitine to take

 Acetyl-l-carnitine (the most common type used in the fitness industry) is more readily absorbed by the muscles, brain and intestines.
 This type is able to cross the blood-brain barrier for the synthesis of acetylcholine (one of the brains primary neurotransmitters) and should be taken alone without food.